cavaliba/cmt_monitor/docs/docs/check_urls.md

     expected http_code in response
     useful to check non-200 responses like redirects 30X, forbidden 40X, webservice specials 20X, etc.

+obfuscate_url

+    new in 3.0
+    values : param|full|no
+    default : param
+    if param, hide params in the URL field output (might be sensitive data) if full, URL is completely removed

 ## Alerts